The Night Watchman (1938 film)

 The Night Watchman is a 1938 Warner Bros.
 Merrie Melodies cartoon directed by Chuck Jones.
 The short was released on November 19, 1938.

-This short is the first film directed by Chuck Jones after he was promoted from an animator (where he was under Fred Avery and Robert Clampett's units).
+This short is the first film directed by Chuck Jones after he was promoted from an animator.

 Plot

 A feline watchman gets sick, so his kitten son is enlisted to watch the kitchen.
 When the gangland-style rats find out that he is the one on duty, they try to take over.

 Home media

-The Night Watchman is available with its original opening and ending titles restored on the Looney Tunes Golden Collection: Volume 4 Disc 4.
+The Night Watchman is available with original titles restored on Disc 4 of the Looney Tunes Golden Collection: Volume 4 DVD set.